Buddha (TV series): Production

-Nidhi Yasha (costume & jewellery) and Varsha Jain (set designer) are main crew behind the sets and costumes on the show.
-The first shot of Buddha was taken at the magnanimous set created at the Film City in Mumbai on the auspicious occasion of Buddha Purnima on 27 May 2013.
+Varsha Jain designed the sets, and Nidhi Yasha designed the costumes and jewellery for the series.
+Filming began on 27 May 2013, on the auspicious occasion of Buddha Purnima, on sound stages and outdoor shooting locations at the Film City in Mumbai.

 Controversies

 The cable operators of Nepal banned the series' telecast as it had announced in promotional materials that the Buddha was born in India (the actual location of Kapilavastu is uncertain, with sites in both India and Nepal suggested).
 Following outrage on Nepalese social media, Zee TV and Kabir Bedi later apologized for the mistake.

 Critical reception

 Daily News and Analysis praised the performances of all the actors in Buddha, says Sameer Dharmadhikari aka Suddhodana Acting is first rated.